How to Approach Budgeting During an Economic Downturn

 Re-Examine Your Key Drivers

 You know what drives business in regular times.
-And based on the last six months, you also have some rough historical data on how the pandemic and economic downturn has affected your industry.
+And based on the last six months, you also have some rough historical data on how an economic downturn has affected your industry.

 Ask the following questions:

-- If COVID-19 regulations change overnight (e.g. lockdowns, social distancing, tighter restrictions on your industry), what impact will that have on any of your key drivers?
+- If governmental regulations suddenly change in response to an economic downturn, what impact will that have on any of your key drivers?

-- Will all (or any) of your physical locations (stores, offices) remain open?
+- Will all (or any) of your physical locations (stores or offices) remain open?

 - Is it likely that all of the services/suppliers that support your key drivers will remain fully operational?